-4.7.6 MOD-026 - Verification of Models and Data for Generator Excitation Control System or Plant Volt/VAR Control Functions
+5.47.64.7.6 MOD-026 - Verification of Models and Data for Generator Excitation Control System or Plant Volt/Var Control Functions

 This standard provides for verification of models and data for voltage control functions.
-This standard is appropriate for dispersed generation resources.
-Originally, the DGR SDT considered clarifying the applicability of the Facilities section, however, upon further review, the DGR SDT recommends no change.
+This standard is appropriate for dispersed generation resources, to ensure changes in control systems and capabilities are reported.
+HoweverOriginally, the DGR SDT considered recommends clarifying the applicability to ensureof the Facilities section aligns with dispersed generation resources, however, upon further review, the DGR SDT recommends no change.

-4.7.7 MOD-027 - Verification of Models and Data for Turbine/Governor and Load Control or Active Power/Frequency Control Functions
+5.47.74.7.7 MOD-027 - Verification of Models and Data for Turbine/Governor and Load Control or Active Power/Frequency Control Functions

 This standard was established to verify that the turbine/governor and frequency control model accurately represent generator unit Real Power response to system frequency variations.
-This standard is appropriate for dispersed generation resources.
+This standard is appropriate for dispersed generation resources-to ensure changes in control systems and capabilities are reported.
 Originally, the DGR SDT considered clarifying the applicability of the Facilities section, however, upon further review, the DGR SDT recommends no change.
+However, the SDT recommends clarifying the applicability to ensure the Facilities section aligns with dispersed generation resources.

-4.7.8 MOD-032 - Data for Power System Modeling and Analysis
+5.47.84.7.8 MOD-032 - Data for Power System Modeling and Analysis